Philip D. Hixon

 - Representation of health care clients in business litigation matters in federal and state court

-- Successfully petitioned for extraordinary writ in Oklahoma Supreme Court
+- Successfully petitioned for extraordinary writ in Oklahoma Supreme Court on an evidentiary matter in wrongful death litigation

 - Successfully defended residential warranty company against claims of construction defects